tsilva/curriculum-vitae/README.md

 Developed a custom MongoDB ODM for a legacy, unstructured PHP codebase to enforce object-oriented design principles.
 This initiative addressed significant code redundancy and facilitated the seamless transport of data and logic across the stack, which was previously unattainable due to a heterogeneous table-to-object mapping scheme and numerous database workarounds.
 Opting to create a tailored solution—completed in just a few days—yielded substantial long-term benefits, demonstrating remarkable return on investment through years of smooth operation with minimal issues.

-However, this experience underscored the importance of cautious feature development aimed at maskinLg structural deficiencies.
+However, this experience underscored the importance of cautious feature development aimed at masking structural deficiencies.
 While the custom ODM effectively abstracted certain data model flaws, it inadvertently reduced the urgency to address these underlying issues directly.
 This approach allowed the data model's problems to persist and propagate throughout the stack, highlighting a critical lesson on balancing immediate solutions with the need for fundamental structural improvements.

 ---